 One morning, as Paco arrived on campus in Manila, he was accosted by a group of plain-clothed policemen.
 Despite having no warrant, they took him into custody.

-For a while back in Cebu Paco had hung out with a bad crowd, getting into fights and earning a reputation with Cebu authorities.
+For a while back in Cebu Paco had is generic viagra for real hung out with a bad crowd, getting into fights and earning a reputation with Cebu authorities.
 But the Center for Culinary Arts in Manila had been a fresh start for him – he had found what he wanted to do with his life, and was a dedicated and promising student.

 But for the police back in Cebu, it was enough that he was from the hated “mestizo” upper class and fitted the vague description of an unsubstantiated witness sighting of a “big, fair-skinned mestizo” near the mall when the girls disappeared.
 He was imprisoned, along with four others on equally thin substantiation, and the police announced they had the culprits.